 Kita-Kyushu and Shimonoseki are located just across the Kanmon Strait from each other; if you arrive in the area by bullet train or night bus, it’ll probably be Kokura Station where you get off (there is also a Shin-Shimonoseki Station, but the faster trains (i.e. all Nozomi and most Hikari trains) skip it).
 The ferry terminal is a short walk from Shimonoseki Station, which in turn is 15 minutes (2 stops) from Kokura Station on the JR Sanyo Line (or 10 minutes from Shin-Shimonoseki Station).
 If you want to find it on Google Maps, search for 下関港国際ターミナル (which reads Shimonoseki-ko Kokusai Taaminaru, Shimonoseki Port International Terminal).

-At time of last update (2018) the cheapest one-way fare from Shimonoseki is 9,000 JPY (second class), plus port & fuel charges totalling 910 JPY when leaving Japan (details here); sailing from Busan the cheapest fare is 95,000 KRW.
-Direct Ferries usually has it for 85 USD.
+At time of last update (2023) the cheapest standard one-way fare from Shimonoseki is 9,000 JPY (second class), plus port & fuel charges (details here); sailing from Busan the cheapest fare is 95,000 KRW.
+Direct Ferries usually has it for less, and you can often get a discount by booking direct on the Kampu website.

 For port access in Busan (and port & fuel fees) see port info below.